 Bears appear in a number of ancient Celtic and Anglo Saxon stories.
 For example, the Celtic goddess Artio was known as a bear goddess.
-According to Judith Shaw in the blog Feminism and Religion, for the Celts, Artio was the goddess of wildlife, transformation, and abundance.
-Artio is sometimes depicted as a bear or as a goddess with a bear, as she is in the statue pictured above.
+For the Celts, Artio was the goddess of wildlife, transformation, and abundance.8 Artio is sometimes depicted as a bear or as a goddess with a bear, as she is in the statue pictured above.
 The statue was discovered in Bern, Switzerland in 1832 and is now in the Historical Museum of Bern.

 Great Kings Descended from Bears

-Folklore experts also speculate that King Arthur’s name was inspired by the Romano-Celtic god Mercurius Artaius, who was possibly a bear god.
-Bears were considered the kings of all animals; thus many great kings were thought to be descended from bears.
+Folklore experts also speculate that King Arthur’s name was inspired by the Romano-Celtic god Mercurius Artaius, who was possibly a bear god.9 Bears were considered the kings of all animals; thus many great kings were thought to be descended from bears.

 The Anglo-Saxon hero Beowulf may have also been named after a bear.
-His name is sometimes translated to “bee wolf” – meaning a bear that attacks bees to get their honey.
+His name is sometimes translated to “bee wolf” – meaning a bear that attacks bees to get their honey.10

 Bear Meaning in Nordic Mythology

 The term “berserk” was inspired by none other than bears.
-In the ancient Norse language, berserkers were warriors who went into battle wearing bear skins, or “bear coats,” and fought in a trance-like fury.
+In the ancient Norse language, berserkers were warriors who went into battle wearing bear skins, or “bear coats,” and fought in a trance-like fury.11

 The god Thor is also associated with a bear, and his mother was considered to be the mother of Earth.
 Bears are often depicted as protectors in Norse folklore – symbolizing females who are calm and strong, but if pushed, will become extremely aggressive.

-As in Celtic and Anglo Saxon folklore, in Nordic stories, the legendary king of Denmark, Knuut II the Great, was said to have descended from a bear.
+As in Celtic and Anglo Saxon folklore, in Nordic stories, the legendary king of Denmark, Knuut II the Great, was said to have descended from a bear.12

 Sami Bear Rituals

 While the ancient Sami revered the bear, they would still hunt, kill, and eat bears, as well as wear the bear’s head and fur in ceremonies.
-The Sami had a complex ritual around killing bears, which they believed would help to appease the bear’s spirit after he or she was killed.
+The Sami had a complex ritual around killing bears, which they believed would help to appease the bear’s spirit after he or she was killed.13